 Frequently Asked Questions

 After the dough has risen for 8 hours, it's important to let the dough rest in the refrigerator.
 This will set the structure of the inside of the bread.
-You can keep the dough in the refrigerator overnight if you want to make the dough ahead of time and then bake it off in the morning.
+You can keep the dough in the refrigerator overnight if you want to make the dough ahead of time.
+Then, bake it off in the morning.

 Once the loaf cools, place it in a Ziploc bag and it will stay fresh on the counter for 2-3 days.